tags-widget Class

 setting an attribute idempotent.

-In particular, what this means is that if you get an <input>
+In particular, what this means is that if you get an <input> element's

-attribute and then re-render the template with the same value,
+value attribute and then re-render the template with the same value,

 it will avoid clobbering the cursor and selection position.